 This hotel might be basic, but as it is based in the Gothic Quarter you truly do get great value for your money!
 Rooms are bright and airy with plenty of natural light, and the complimentary buffet breakfast perfectly showcases local cuisine.
 This is a popular choice with couples and business travellers.

-Best Luxury Hotel in Barcelona
+Hotel Miramar Barcelona

 Barcelona is packed with excellent five-star hotels, and the Hotel Miramar definitely takes the top spot!
 Located on Montjuïc hill, it has great views across the city and the Mediterranean Coast!
 The outdoor pool area is perfect for unwinding after a long day of exploring, and the architecture is an attraction in itself.